trallard/Modules-template/README.md

 - images/*: images used for the landing page module presentation
 - notebooks/*: this contains both the original Jupyter notebooks and the converted versions for the website

+# Casual layouts
+This template includes basic layouts for posts, pages, and presentations intended for the casual user.

+# Advanced layouts
+Advanced layouts are included for the coding scientist providing a robust publication framework.

 # How to use Jekyll to test/build this site

 ### Editing pages online with GitHub